Gaetan35/pricing_hub_coding_test/README.md

 ## How to install the application

+You need to have Node.js and npm installed to run the application

 - Clone the github repository
 - Run `npm install` to install the dependencies of the project
 - Go to `http://localhost:3000/` to see the result